 02.03 Participation in the SERP.

-The principal objective of the SERP is to discuss, review, and arrive at a consensus decision regarding the significance determination of the inspection finding and the appropriate enforcement actions to be taken, as applicable. will represent their respective organization and participate in reaching a consensus decision.
-The Director of , or designee, is responsible for determining whether there is sufficient consensus to move forward.
-Even though each participating organization has a distinct , as defined in the table below, the panel members have the opportunity to question or challenge any of the information and analyses presented.
+The principal objective of the SERP is to discuss, review, and arrive at a consensus decision regarding two aspects of the inspection finding: 1) the significance determination of the inspection finding and, 2) the appropriate enforcement actions to be taken, as applicable.
+The SERP members will represent their respective organization and participate in reaching a consensus decision as outlined in the table below.
+All four SERP members described in the table provide a vote on both the significance determination and the enforcement actions.
+The Director of DRO, or designee, is responsible for determining whether there is sufficient consensus to move forward.
+Even though each participating organization has a distinct role, as defined in the table below, the panel members have the opportunity to question or challenge any of the information and analyses presented.

-If, after the SERP discussion and review, the Director or designee has determined that the members have reached consensus, then a preliminary determination has been reached.
+If, after the SERP discussion and review, the DRO Director or designee has determined that the members have reached consensus, then a preliminary determination has been reached.
 However, if consensus has not been reached on the characterization of the finding, the safety or security significance, and/or the enforcement action(s), the panel members should hold a follow-up SERP within a reasonably prompt timeframe (typically within 2 weeks) focusing on the areas of disagreement.
-Prior to the follow-up SERP, each voting member should provide the other members with a one page document summarizing their position on the areas of disagreement.
-If the Director, or designee, determines that consensus is still not reached after the follow-up SERP, then the SERP members should raise the areas of disagreement to the applicable office directors and regional administrator and a SERP will be held with the office directors and regional administrator as decision-makers.
-Once again, before the final SERP, the voting members should document the areas of disagreement and various views and provide this to the other members and to the office directors and regional administrator involved in the final SERP.
-Should the office directors and regional administrator fail to reach consensus at the third SERP, the issue should be raised to the appropriate Deputy Executive Director for resolution.
+Prior to the follow-up SERP, each voting member should provide the other SERP members with a one page document summarizing their position on the areas of disagreement.
+If the DRO Director, or designee, determines that consensus is still not reached after the follow-up SERP, then the SERP members should raise the areas of disagreement to the applicable deputy office directors and deputy regional administrator and a SERP will be held with the deputy office directors and deputy regional administrator as decision-makers.
+Once again, before the final SERP, the voting members should document the areas of disagreement and various views and provide this to the other SERPmembers and to the deputy office directors and deputy regional administrator involved in the final SERP.
+Should the deputy office directors and deputy regional administrator fail to reach consensus at the third SERP, the issue should be raised to the appropriate Deputy Executive Director for resolution by the Office Directors and Regional Administrator per the Enforcement Manual guidance.

-A modified SERP may be used as an efficiency enhancement when all the criteria below are satisfied.
+In order to improve timeliness associated with potentially GTG findings, the issue Sponsor should first consider using a modified SERP for the preliminary SERP.
+A modified SERP is an email sent to all the SERP members by the Sponsor with a completed SERP worksheet attached.
+A modified SERP may be used as an efficiency enhancement and is considered successful when all the criteria below are satisfied.

 All SERP members agree to the use of the modified SERP process.